 Engagement of old and new audiences

-Time and staging plays an increasing role in place making – what happens around the development during the construction or reconstruction phase, what happens on ‘opening day’ and what continues to happen after occupation are now factors in project and place delivery.
+Time and staging play an increasing role in place making – what happens around the development during the construction or reconstruction phase, what happens on ‘opening day’ and what continues to happen after occupation is now factored in project and place delivery.

 A strategy to retain existing custom during construction, which can be lengthy and disruptive to business and movement patterns, is a key part of a retail place activation strategy and is considered in our design process.